We’ve got to make a few changes. We also need to let you know how BTB’s mission and services are going to be affected by the COVID-19 crisis.

 - Fever Ban – We’ve acquired digital temperature guns.
 All persons attending a BTB or LTR training session will be required to submit to a temperature check prior to start.
 Fever = no go.
 Meaning, if you are 100 degrees or over, you will not be allowed to stay at the training event.

 Some of this is just common sense.
 Simple, solid and rational reactions.
-It’s mandatory enforcement of rules that many already knew they should have been doing all along.
+Mostly, it’s mandatory enforcement of rules that many already knew they should have been doing all along.
 Even beyond the current crisis, these health and hygiene policies will reduce the instances of the common cold, the flu, and many other potentially harmful contaminants.

 That’s the deal.